 Contractors must still abide with all other laws before being allowed to release anything to the public.
 Obviously, contractors cannot release anything (including software) to the public if it is classified.
 The release of the software may be restricted by the International Traffic in Arms Regulation or Export Administration Regulation.
 The release may also be limited by patent and trademark law.

-Under the DFARS, which is typically used for DoD contracts, the government can release software as open source software once it receives "unlimited rights" to that software.
-DFARS 252.227-7014(a)(15) defines "unlimited rights" as "rights to use, modify, reproduce, release, perform, display, or disclose computer software or computer software documentation in whole or in part, in any manner and for any purpose whatsoever, and to have or authorize others to do so".
-As noted in "Technical Data and Computer Software: A Guide to Rights and Responsibilities Under Federal Contracts, Grants and Cooperative Agreements" by the Council on Governmental Relations (CAGR), "This unlimited license enables the government to act on its own behalf and to authorize others to do the same things that it can do, thus giving the government essentially the same rights as the copyright owner."
+Under the DFARS or the FAR, the government can release software as open source software once it receives “unlimited rights” to that software.
+DFARS 252.227-7014(a)(15) defines “unlimited rights” as “rights to use, modify, reproduce, release, perform, display, or disclose computer software or computer software documentation in whole or in part, in any manner and for any purpose whatsoever, and to have or authorize others to do so”.
+As noted in “Technical Data and Computer Software: A Guide to Rights and Responsibilities Under Federal Contracts, Grants and Cooperative Agreements” by the Council on Governmental Relations (COGR), “This unlimited license enables the government to act on its own behalf and to authorize others to do the same things that it can do, thus giving the government essentially the same rights as the copyright owner.”
 In short, once the government has unlimited rights, it has essentially the same rights as a copyright holder, and can then use those rights to release that software under a variety of conditions (including an open source software license), because it has the use and modify the software at will, and has the right to authorize others to do so.

 If the standard DFARS contract clauses are used (see DFARS 252.227-7014), then unless other arrangements are made, the government has unlimited rights to a software component when (1) it pays entirely for the development of it (see DFARS 252.227-7014(b)(1)(i)), or (2) it is five years after contract signature if it partly paid for its development (see DFARS 252.227-7014(b)(2)).
 Before award, a contractor may identify the components that will have more restrictive rights (e.g., so the government can prefer proposals that give the government more rights), and under limited conditions the list can be modified later (e.g., for error correction).
 Where possible, software developed partly by government funds should broken into a set of smaller components at the “lowest practicable level” so the rules can be applied separately to each one.
 Note, however, that this may be negotiated; if the government agrees to only receive lesser rights (such as government-purpose rights or restricted rights) then the government does not have the rights necessary to release that software as open source software.